syndesisio/syndesis/project/DevelopersGuide.md

 oc rollout latest dc/syndesis-rest
 ```

-##### Collection of helper scripts to automaticlaly build locally and deploy to minishift
+##### Collection of helper scripts to automatically build locally and deploy to minishift
 - they build AND deploy
 - in `syndesis-project/tools/minishift-build/`:
 ```bash